nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 As the core infrastructure of the Nervos network, CKB has to evolve with the ecosystem on top of it.
 It has to keep functioning while adjusting runtime parameters or performing larger system upgrades.
 We can see from history that bigger community consensus cost stifles innovation and stagnates the ecosystem.

-Therefore, CKB has built-in mechanisms for liquid voting and hot deployment, making the system a self evolving network.
+Therefore, CKB has built-in mechanisms for liquid voting and hot deployment, making the system a self-evolving network.

 ### 4.3  Liquid Voting

-The voting mechanism is important for the long term stability of the Nervos system.
+The voting mechanism is important for the long-term stability of the Nervos system.
 For example, CKB relies on a set of system parameters to function.
-While some of the parameters can be adjusted automatically, others need opinions from the community with voting.
+While some of the parameters can be adjusted automatically, others might need opinions from the community with voting.
 Fixing bugs, proposing and deploying new feature also need support from community.

 CKB supports liquid voting [5] (See figure 7).
 Every cell owner, weighted by their cell capacity, can participate in the decision making process of CKB’s development.
 In liquid voting, users can set their own delegates, and delegates can also set their own delegates.
 Taking into account a proposal’s technicality and incentives, different proposals can have different acceptance criteria, such as participation rate and support ratio.

-Note that CKB’s liquid voting is a tool to express community consensus, not one to form consensus.
+Note that CKB’s liquid voting is a tool for expressing community consensus, not one for forming consensus.
 Before the votes, the community should use various communication channels to study the proposals in detail and form rough consensus.
 Please check the Nervos Governance Paper for details of the the liquid voting mechanism.

 ![Figure 7.
 Liquid Voting](images/fig7.png)
 <div align="center">Figure 7.
 Liquid Voting</div>
 Benefiting from the generality of the cell model, we may implement and store some CKB’s function modules in cells.
 We call this type of cells Neurons.
 Neurons are of a special cell type, and the user of neurons is the CKB itself.

 When system upgrade proposals are implemented as neurons, the community votes on its deployment with liquid voting.
 After community consensus is achieved, new neurons will be deployed to provide new features or fix bugs.
-Fine grained neuron upgrades significantly lower CKB’s evolution friction.
+Fine grained neuron upgrades will significantly lower CKB’s evolution friction.

 ## 5. Summary